Hearty Beef Stroganoff with Roasted Mushrooms is a comforting meal on a cold day.

 - When roast is done, serve and reserve all liquid and veggies until next day.

-- Allow to come to a boil.
+- Allow mixture to come to a boil.

-- After broth boils add egg noodles and cook until tender.
+- After broth boils, add egg noodles and cook until tender.

 - Add mushroom and flour mixture and blend until gravy like texture is achieved.
 If too thick add ¼ C water or milk until desired consistency.